transientskp/tkp/documentation/source/setup.rst

 adjusted from :file:`/home/evert/work/trap/trap.cfg` and :file:`/home/evert/work/trap/jobs/example/control/tasks.cfg`.

+The recipes directory,
+:file:`${TKP}/lib/python2.6/site-packages/trap/recipes`, contains practical
-The recipes directory, :file:`${TKP}/recipes/`, contains practical recipes for the TRAP; these are in the master and nodes subdirectories (frontend and compute node recipes).
-The main (SIP/TRIP) recipes can be found in :file:`/opt/pipeline/recipes`, but some of these have a slightly adjusted variant in the TKP recipes directory.
-The TKP recipes main directory also contains example trap.py and trap-images.py recipes: the first recipe is essentially is an end-to-end pipeline run (so it includes the SIP/TRIP step), while the second one takes a list of images as input, and starts at the source extraction point (note: the former may not be completely up to date anymore; please take care).
+recipes for the TRAP; these are in the master and nodes subdirectories (frontend and compute node recipes).
+The SIP recipes can be found in :file:`/opt/LofIm/lofar/lib/python2.6/dist-packages/lofarpipe/recipes`, but some of these have a slightly adjusted variant in the TKP recipes directory.
+The main TKP recipes directory also contains an example `trap-images.py` recipe which takes a list of images as input and searches them for transients.

 It is assumed you know how to edit the :file:`trap.cfg` and :file:`tasks.cfg` files, as well as set up parset and other files.
 For simplicity,